Honouring life and sharing in grief

 Supporting individuals & families since 1985

-Abbotsford Hospice Society and Holmberg House is a center where people within our community come for palliative care and support during times of grief and loss.
+Abbotsford Hospice Society and Holmberg House is a centre where people within our community come for palliative care and support during times of grief and loss.

 Holmberg House is a beautiful 10 bed facility which provides dignified end-of-life care for adults from age 19.
 But there is so much more that goes on inside the walls of Holmberg House.
 The programs here provide support for all members of the family affected by the death of their loved one.